 Rotting in Soil

-Similarly, for propagation in the soil mix, start with preparing coco coir, perlite, and vermiculite mix and add it to a 2-3″ pot.
+Similarly, prepare coco coir, perlite, and vermiculite mix for propagation in the soil mix and add it to a 2-3″ pot.

-- Water it thoroughly and place it in indirect sunlight with ample warm temperature (around 70-75°F).
+- Water thoroughly and place it in indirect sunlight with ample warm temperature (around 70-75°F).

-- Wait for 3-4 weeks until the cutting has produced an inch-long feeder root.
+- Wait 3-4 weeks until the cutting produces an inch-long feeder root.

 2. Propagating via Air Layering

-Air layering is another method to propagate Hoya Rebecca, but it is rarely carried out due to unfamiliarity with the process.
+Air layering is another method to propagate Hoya Rebecca, but it is rarely carried out due to unfamiliarity.

 Here is how to air-layer your plant.